TheArjunAgarwal/sem3-notes/agth.typ

   + Continue with rest of cake and agents
 ]
 #proof(title:"Proof of correctness")[
-  All agents other than the last one call stop when they got a piece with proptional share.
+  All agents other than the last one call stop when they got a piece with proportional share.

   For the last agent, we know that $v_n ([0,1]) = 1$.
 Let $A = (A_1, dots, A_n)$ be the allocation vector.
   Then,